External Processing

 Police shootings of civilians all too often begin with a traffic stop.
 There are more effective alternatives.

 My reimagining requires that we start by thinking about how the world is, and how it could evolve into something better, rather than just catapulting ourselves into some mythical future.
-So, Step 1 on reimagining policing is to think about what police are good at and what someone else might be able to do better.
+Step 1 then on reimagining policing is to think about what police are good at and what someone else might be able to do better.
 Again, it is reasonable to start with what police currently do and in particular how they are trained and what they are trained to do.

 A typical police academy spends a lot of time teaching would-be officers how to control situations, through words and action.
 It is fair to say that most police officers are quite good at controlling a situation, both through how they behave and through the signals (verbal and nonverbal) they send.
 Police are much less well trained on social work (how to identify needs and link people to appropriate services), sociology (how society and its institutions shape peoples behaviors), economics (what values people assign to their choices), psychology (why people obey or do not obey the law).
 Etc. And, society invests a tremendous amount in police, both in real dollars to the cost of their training, their salaries, and their equipment and in terms of their absolutely critical role as a real-time metaphor for our shared values and the terms of our social contract.
 Thus, their time shouldn’t be wasted on trivial things.